kubernetes-sigs/cluster-api/hack/remote/README.md

 * Test on MacOS

-* We should consider also pushing a test-extension image

 * go over all files in the diff, finalize + FIXME /TODOs

+* Get it to work on Prow
   * Test & fixup GCP script

-* Test on a PR, special labels for cloud access:
-  * preset-service-account (GCP) => Workload identity?
-  * preset-aws-ssh: "true" (AWS)
-  * preset-aws-credential: "true" (AWS)

 Backlog:
 * Optimize scripting / automation